Kacper Śpiewak: Bruk-Bet Termalica Nieciecza

+Motor Lublin

+On 21 June 2023, Śpiewak signed a two-year contract with an extension option with I liga club Motor Lublin.
+On 7 January 2025, after making no appearances in the first half of the 2024–25 season, he terminated his contract by mutual consent.

+Polonia Warsaw

+On 8 January 2025, he moved to I liga side Polonia Warsaw on a one-year deal with an option to extend.

 International career

 Śpiewak began his international career with Poland U21 in 2021.
 He made his first junior appearance in a 4–0 2023 UEFA European Under-21 Championship qualification's win over Germany U21 on 12 November 2021, coming on as a substitute for Adrian Benedyczak.
 On 16 November 2021, he scored two goals for Poland, in a 5–0 qualifying victory over Latvia U21.